 The port is connected by some 100 liner services to the vast majority of the world's more than 1,000 seaports.
 Additional ports can be served via transhipment.
 126.3 million tons of freight crossed the quay walls of Germany's largest seaport in 2020.
 This included 8.5 million standard containers (TEU).

-State-of-the-art handling technology and data communications systems, efficient traffic infrastructure and high-performance feedership and hinterland links cater for the exchange of cargoes with partners throughout the world.
-The port’s geographical location and the excellent performance of businesses there make the Port of Hamburg Germany’s leading foreign trade hub.
-At the interface of international transport chains it also fulfils an essential function as a hub for its European neighbours and international trading partners.
-So Germany's largest seaport is of immense importance for efficiently supplying European inland markets.
+State-of-the-art cargo handling technology and data communication systems, an efficient transport infrastructure and efficient feeder and hinterland connections ensure that cargo is exchanged with partners all over the world.
+The geographical location of the port and the outstanding performance of its companies make the Port of Hamburg the leading foreign trade hub in Germany.
+At the interface of international transport chains, it also fulfils an essential function as a hub for its European neighbours and international trading partners.
+Germany's largest seaport is thus of immense importance for the efficient supply of the European inland markets.

 If you want to be informed about map actualization subscribe to our newsletter